Terry Constantinou

 Terry Constantinou (born 25 April 1989) is a Greece international rugby league footballer who plays for the Sunbury Tigers.

 Early life

-Constantinou was born in Gordon, Victoria and is of Greek descent through his paternal grandparents and his father.
+Constantinou was born in Gordon, Victoria and is of Greek descent through his paternal grandparents and his mother.

 Constantinou attended Parade College in Bundoora, Victoria, graduating in the class of 2006.

 Playing career

 In 2013, Constantinou made his debut for the Greek side against Hungary, scoring 3 tries in their 90 - 0 win.